anornkun/ecash_node_tools/README.md

-    upgrade.sh
+    ecash_node_tools/upgrade.sh

 Options:

     -i / --interactive : run script in interactive mode

-Copy this script to the directory in which your bitcoinabc-x.xx.x directory is located:
+Call this script from the directory where your bitcoinabc-x.xx.x directory is located.

-    user@hostame:~$ ll
-    total 16
-    drwxr-xr-x 5 user user 4096 Jan 11 12:33 bitcoin-abc-0.28.5
-    -rwxr-xr-x 1 user user 7283 Jan 11 12:33 upgrade.sh

 The script checks [Bitcoin ABC's site](https://download.bitcoinabc.org/latest/linux/) for the latest linux node version, and if it is not already running, downloads and runs it, and removes the old version.